OSTEOPATHIC BOARD CERTIFICATION

 The AOBOS will not consider appeals based on examination content, sufficiency or accuracy of answers given to examination questions, scoring of the examination, scoring of answers to individual questions and/or the determination of the minimum passing score.

-Rescoring of Examinations
+Rescoring of examinations

 Candidates have the right to request a rescore and audit process of their examination scores.
 Requests for the rescoring and audit must be submitted to the Board in writing via formal letter emailed within two weeks of the Board’s release of the exam results.
 The fee for rescoring and audit is $200.
 The Board will commence the rescoring and audit process following receipt of the candidate’s request and payment.
 This process is limited to rescoring and audit of the candidate’s exam.
 Candidates are not allowed to review specific items on the examination.
 The Board will not reevaluate or reset the “cut” score for passing the exam.